iPhone 11/11 Pro (Max) Stuck on Apple Logo: What to Do Now?

 This can be a worrying time to go through, especially when you need your phone and all the information, phone numbers, and media that’s stored on it.
 While it may seem like you’re stuck here and there’s nothing you can do, there are several solutions you can follow to get you out of this mess.

-Today, we’re going to explore every solution you need to know that will help take you from having a bricked iPhone 11/11 Pro (Max) back into a full working one where you can carry on as though nothing has happened.
-Let’s get started!
+Today, we’re going to explore every solution you need to know that will help take you from having a bricked iPhone 11/11 Pro (Max) back into a fully working one where you can carry on as though nothing has happened.
+Let’s get started.

 Part 1.
-Possible causes if your iPhone 11/11 Pro (Max) is stuck on apple logo
+Possible causes of your iPhone 11/11 Pro (Max) is stuck on apple logo